Where's Kanye? Kim Kardashian Attends 2018 Met Gala Solo Wearing Sexy Gold Versace Gown

 For the second year in a row, Kim Kardashian West is flying solo for fashion’s biggest night.
 The 37-year-old reality star and mogul stepped out on the 2018 Met Gala red carpet doing what she does best: putting her famous figure on display (reminder she’s now immortalized her body via a KKW perfume bottle).

-Kardashian West looked like liquid gold in her custom chain mail Versace dress featuring crosses embroidered on the bodice and hip.
+Kardashian West looked like liquid gold in her custom chainmail Versace dress featuring crosses embroidered on the bodice and hip.
 She teamed the look with double cross necklaces, super long extensions and a Cleopatra-like makeup look featuring a smoky blue cat eye and a very ’90s over-lined lip that would make co-host Donatella Versace proud.

 RELATED PHOTOS: The KarJenners’ Best Met Gala Moments